Alex-132/EI_paper_rep/R_scripts/README.md

 This script is used to prepare the data and combine everything into one matrix.

-## 2. Data Analysis and Visualization (`final_plots.R`)
+## 2. Data Analysis and Visualization (`replicate_consistency.R`,`final_plots.R`)

-This script is used to perform all analyses run and used in the paper and supplement.
+This scripts are used to perform all analyses run and used in the paper and supplement.

 ## 3. Paleoenvironmental Data Analysis (`env_data_publ.R`)